ria-ee/X-Road-tests/WORKFLOW.md

 ## 6 Tagging

-6.1 The versions merged to X-Road-tests/master branch are tagged by Finnish / Estonian responsible persons.
+6.1 The versions merged to X-Road-tests/master branch are tagged by the Head Architect.

 git tag -a 6.16.0 -m "X-Road-tests for Xroad version 6.16.0"